Athens (Piraeus) Port of Call

 Dolmadakia (meat or rice rolled in grapevine leaves)

-There is a decent open-air market in Piraeus, but most cruise visitors head to the Plaka District where every worthy shop and Greek souvenir can be found.
-Be warned that shops close for siesta between 1pm and 5pm on week days, and all day on Sundays.
+There is a decent open-air market in Piraeus, but most cruise visitors head to the more picturesque Plaka District where every worthy shop and Greek souvenir can be found.
+Be warned that many shops close for siesta sometime between 1pm and 5pm on weekdays, and all day on Sundays.
 The fleamarket Flea in Aephoustou Street in Monastiraki is well worth a visit and the Central Market at Athinais Street presents a vibrant glimpse into authentic Athens life.